aleung123/Local-Weather-App/README.md

 # Local-Weather-App
 A Weather App that displays the current temperature (Fahrenheit and Celcius) based on the user's location.
-Background changes accordingly to the temperature.
+Background picture changes accordingly to the temperature.

 APIs used:
 http://ip-api.com/ to get location based on IP addess